SafetyDocs enables you to easily manage PSMF documents by allowing you to:

 eSignature Page

-If the binder includes a document with the PSMF eSignature classification, the system uses it to generate an eSignature page leveraging the eSignature template configured in your Vault.
+If the binder includes a document with the PSMF eSignature classification, Vault uses it to generate an eSignature page leveraging the eSignature template configured in your Vault.
 This page is included in the generated PSMF PDF.

 Ensure that your Admin has set up a planned document for an eSignature page in your PSMF Binder template.
 For more information, see Add Planned Documents to PSMF Binder Templates.